-- (i) The convertible debenture and certain related party loans are subject to interest rate risk.
-As at December 31, 2011, if interest rates had decreased/increased by 1% with all other variables held constant, the net income for the year ended December 31, 2011, would have been approximately \$40,000 lower/higher respectively, as a result of lower/higher interest rates from the convertible debenture and certain related party loans.
-Similarly, as at December 31, 2011, shareholders' equity would have been approximately \$40,000 higher/lower as a result of a 1% decrease/increase in interest rates from the convertible debenture and certain related party loans. - (ii) The Company is exposed to foreign currency risk on fluctuations related to cash, accounts receivable and advances, long-term deposit, accounts payable and other liabilities, due to related parties and convertible debenture that are denominated in British pounds.
-As at December 31, 2011, had the British pound weakened/strengthened by 5% against the Canadian dollar with all other variables held constant, the Company's consolidated comprehensive income for the year ended December 31, 2011 would have been approximately \$16,000 higher/lower as a result of foreign exchange losses/gains on translation of non-Canadian dollar denominated financial instruments.
-Similarly, as at December 31, 2011, shareholders' equity would have been approximately \$16,000 lower/higher had the British pound weakened/strengthened by 5% against the Canadian dollar as a result of foreign exchange losses/gains on translation of non-Canadian dollar denominated financial instruments.
+(i) Certain related party loans are subject to interest rate risk.
+As at December 31, 2012, if interest rates had decreased/increased by 1% with all other variables held constant, the net loss for the year ended December 31, 2012, would have been approximately \$17,000 lower/higher respectively, as a result of lower/higher interest rates from certain related party loans.
+Similarly, as at December 31, 2012, shareholders' equity would have been approximately \$17,000 higher/lower as a result of a 1% decrease/increase in interest rates from certain related party loans.